LienBosmans/stack-t/github_logs/README.md

 1. In `script.py`, define where the data should be stored.
 1. Run `python3 ../github_logs/script.py`.

-Sidenote: If you get an list index out of range error, make sure the repository you are using a repository with issues.
+Sidenote: If you get an list index out of range error, make sure you are using a repository with issues.

 ## What data is included?
 This part of the Stack't project is still in active development.
 A list of what kind of data is extracted is given below and will be kept up-to-date.